-Water from Bansagar Reservoir is required for makeup to the closed cycle recirculation system of condenser cooling.
-It is proposed to utilise the power plant waste water for plant reuse to achieve zero discharge concept.
-It is envisaged to utilize cooling water blow down for ash handling purposes and treated waste water from various sources for gardening.
+River water is required for makeup to the closed cycle re-circulation system of condenser cooling.
+It is proposed to utilise the power plant waste water for plant reuse to achieve minimum discharge concept.
+It is envisaged to install cooling tower blow down recycle plant to utilize part of cooling water blow down back to cooling tower and reject water for ash handling purposes and treated waste water from various sources for gardening.
 Rest of the waste water treated and the treated will be used for Plantation activities.